moneroexamples/compile-monero-whonix/README.md

 that privacy centric users can use as part of their privacy enhancing toolbox.

 One problem with Monero is that, if you want to run full Monero node, your IP address will be exposed to others in the Monero network.
-This, for some, might be not very good idea.
+And this, might be not ideal situation for some.

 One way to overcome this problem is to run the node through Tor.
 And this can be done having the Monero node running inside the Whonix.